我的第一个中国发型。(wǒ de dì yī gè zhōngguó fǎxíng : My first Chinese haircut).

 Thanks to YY!

 YY had invited me for a meal today.
 When I arrived to meet her at the metro station near her house, her mother was having her hair washed at her local hairdresser, and so YY asked me if I needed my hair washed too!
 As it happened I did need a haircut, so I went for my first Chinese wash and cut – kindly paid for by YY’s mum!
 It is unbelievable that the 5 star service I received, I was told, cost about 29 yuan (between 3 to 4 pounds, depending on the exchange rate).
-A simply cut alone where I come from in England costs at least 12 pounds.
+A simple cut alone where I come from in England costs at least 12 pounds.

 We then went back to their home for a short while.
 YY’s mum is trying to learn English, but on seeing the English homework her teacher had given her, I was somewhat shocked by the mistakes in the teacher’s English!
 I didn’t have much time to talk it through with her though, as we had to get to the restaurant for the meal.